MedApp

 Brainstorm

-With this in mind, it was time for me to formulate a solution.
-I lead a brainstorming session with some of my research participants where we came up with ideas to tackle our problem based on the research and pain points.
-The main ideas from this brainstorming session were:
+With these insights in mind, I set out to develop a solution.
+I led a brainstorming session with some of my research participants, where we generated ideas to address the identified pain points.
+The key takeaways from the session were:

 Initial sketches

-Based on the user pain points and brainstorming, I sketched out possible ideas and picked the features that I liked from each idea, and combined them into a low-fidelity mockup.
-As informed by research when ideating I wanted key things to appear on the screens:
+Based on the user pain points and insights from the brainstorming session, I sketched out several possible solutions.
+I then selected the best features from each concept and combined them into a low-fidelity mockup.
+Guided by research, I focused on incorporating key elements into the screens to address user needs:

 Low Fidelity mockup